Kalaith/Voices/README.md

 # Voices - Voice Management Web Application

-A web-based voice and audio management system with React frontend and PHP backend for voice content organization and playback.
+A voice and audio management system for organizing, storing, and managing voice content and audio files.

-> **Note**: The AI video generation functionality has been moved to a separate project: [VideoGeneration](H:\VideoGeneration\README.md)

 ## 🏗️ Architecture